mozilla/firefox-translations-training/README.md

 git clone https://github.com/mozilla/firefox-translations-training.git
 cd firefox-translations-training
 ```
-1. Adjust settings in the `Makefile` (paths, which config to use, resources etc.)
+1. Adjust settings in the `Makefile`
+    - Configure paths to a data storage `SHARED_ROOT` and CUDA libraries `CUDA_DIR`
+    - Adjust `GPUS` - number of GPUs per task that requires GPU and `WORKSPACE` - GPU memory pre-allocation for Marian
+    - Choose a config file to use (`configs/config.test.yml` is useful for testing)
+    - (Cluster mode) Adjust `CLUSTER_CORES` - total number of CPU cores to use on a cluster simultaneously
 2. Configure experiment and datasets in the chosen application config (for example `configs/config.prod.yml`)
+3. Change source code if needed for the experiment
-3. (Cluster mode) Adjust Snakemake and cluster settings in the cluster profile.
+4. (Cluster mode) Adjust Snakemake and cluster settings in the cluster profile.
    For Slurm: `profiles/slurm/config.yml` and `profiles/slurm/config.cluster.yml`
-4. Change source code if needed for the experiment
+   You can also modify `profiles/slurm/submit.sh` or create a new Snakemake [profile](https://github.com/Snakemake-Profiles).
+5. (Cluster mode) It might require further tuning of requested resources in `Snakemake` file:
+  - Use `threads` for a rule to adjust parallelism
+  - Use `resources: mem_mb=<memory>` to adjust total memory requirements per task
+    (default is set in `profile/slurm/config.yaml`)

 ## Installation